-Ice-marginal channels occur in many areas across the quadrangle and have been documented across northern Vermont as a result of recent mapping by the author (Wright, 2024a, c, 2025a).
+Ice-marginal channels occur in many areas across the quadrangle and are extensively developed across within the Memphremagog drainage basin (Wright, 2024a, c, 2025a).
 The most impressive array of these channels occurs on the north side of Mount Pisgah and were previously recognized and mapped by Ebbett (1988).
-These have a morphology similar to others mapped in the surrounding area by the author and were likely eroded by glacial meltwater flowing along the margin of the ice sheet.
-Flights of channels formed at progressively lower elevations as the ice sheet thinned and retreated from the area.
-Some closely-spaced adjacent channels may record yearly ice thinning.
+These have a morphology similar to others mapped in the surrounding area and were likely eroded by glacial meltwater flowing along the margin of the ice sheet.
+Flights of channels formed as the ice sheet thinned and retreated.
+Elevation drops between channels on the west side of Lake Willoughby range from 2.4 to 12 m and may record yearly ice thinning.